Galadria's Choice: Part Two

 At length, Sulos stepped forward and stood face-to-face with Darkstorm.
 "Darkstorm," he said levelly, drawing himself up to his full height, "you came to us claiming you could protect us from a dangerous enemy.
 But I now see that the enemy is you . . ."
 He paused.
 "You will take your knights and leave this place!"

 "And what if I were to refuse?"
-Darkstorm was determined to make it clear he wasn't beaten yet.
+Darkstorm knew he was beaten, but he wasn't prepared to give up without a fight.